When Brandon Derrick enters a room, people notice.

 But the true value of Brandon’s story goes well beyond strength.
 The young man who missed homework assignments because he was taking care of his brothers while his mom worked multiple jobs, who was not sure where he would sleep some nights, much less graduate and head off to college… that young man has just finished his first term at a four-year university.
 Brandon is majoring in Entrepreneurship and says he is more excited to learn than he can ever remember.

 Brandon’s story is not over.
 He and the McKendree University Powerlifting Team are working hard and they have big goals.
+While the outcome cannot be certain, there is surely an opportunity that would not have otherwise existed.

 His story is not typical, and certainly not guaranteed.
 Powerlifting as a sport does not necessarily empower its participants.
 Brandon was fortunate to be surrounded by a supportive family, dedicated coaches, and a powerlifting organization that highlighted the best the sport has to offer.